top of page

 Bring on Redemption Ride 2023.

 I’m driving away from the disheartening day-to-day.
-I'm wiping slates clean, working unfamiliar muscles, reconnecting with myself, and spending time with loved ones.
+I'm wiping slates clean, working unfamiliar muscles, reconnecting with myself, and spending time with far-off loved ones.
 If I’m lucky, I’ll return rejuvenated, renewed, and with a new outlook.
-And hopefully, I'll have stumbled upon someplace that, in the future, we can happily call home.
+Hopefully, I'll have stumbled upon someplace that, in the future, we can happily call home.

-Redemption Ride will hopefully tear up “dis-eased” roots and find a new place to plant new, healthy ones.
+Redemption Ride will hopefully uproot “dis-eased” roots and find a new place to plant healthy ones.

 Comments